 Amazon Elastic File System (Amazon EFS) provides simple, scalable file storage for use with Amazon EC2 instances in the AWS Cloud.
 With Amazon EFS, storage capacity is elastic, growing and shrinking automatically as you add and remove files, so your applica...

-Applying your cloud skills in work situations -migrating from an end of life data center to AWS -LP conclusion
+Migrating from an end of life data center to AWS -Learning Path Conclusion

 Andrew is an AWS certified professional who is passionate about helping others learn how to use and gain benefit from AWS technologies.
 Andrew has worked for AWS and for AWS technology partners Ooyala and Adobe.
 His favorite Amazon leadership principle is "Customer Obsession" as everything AWS starts with the customer.
 Passions around work are cycling and surfing, and having a laugh about the lessons learnt trying to launch two daughters and a few start ups.